Stephen Keel: College and amateur

-Keel played college soccer at Wake Forest University from 2001 to 2004 where he appeared in 63 games scoring 13 goals and adding 9 assists.
+Keel was born in Littleton, Colorado.
+He played college soccer at Wake Forest University from 2001 to 2004 where he appeared in 63 games scoring 13 goals and adding 9 assists.
 During his college career he also played with Bradenton Academics in the USL Premier Development League.

 Professional

-On July 11, 2005 Keel signed a developmental contract with the Colorado Rapids.
+On July 11, 2005, Keel signed a developmental contract with the Colorado Rapids.
 During the 2006 season Keel spent time on loan with the Seattle Sounders of the USL First Division, scoring 1 goal in 10 games for the team.
 While with Colorado Keel appeared in 36 games with the Rapids reserves, leading the reserve team to back-to-back MLS Reserve Division championships in 2006 and 2007 and was named MLS Magazine's Reserve Player of the Year following the 2007 season.